Iraneus/betamedneed/about.md

 bodyClass: page-about
 ---

-Medneed improves end-to-end access to medical procedures and products for brain and neurological conditions.
+Medneed is a simple way to improve end-to-end access to medical procedures and products for brain and neurological conditions.

 We are building a service network of certified professionals and verified vendors to improve access to quality medical care in communities and help build the future of healthcare in Africa and beyond.